 13.5.2 Process and Procedure

-An employment service provider receives a VR3121, Referral for Work Readiness Services, and an SA.
+An employment service provider receives a VR3121, Referral for Personal Social Adjustment Training or Work Adjustment Training, and an SA.
 The referral and SA may identify skills to be evaluated and assessed in the WAT Evaluation.
 The work adjustment trainer evaluates skills related to any of the areas listed in the service description, but must address all skills listed in the referral or SA.

 The work adjustment trainer's responsibilities during the evaluation are to: